adojos/vbsx-Validator/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/testoxide/vbsx-Validator)

 # vbsx-Validator
-Free script utility for simple XML/XSD validation (currently supports only single XSD).
+Free script utility for simple XML/XSD validation (supports multiple XSD).
 Fastest XML validation of 'large sized' files (in-memory) without rendering overhead.
 DOM Parser based XML / XSD validation built on MSXML6.
-Supports full (Multiple) error parsing of a given XML.
+Supports full (multiple) error parsing of a given XML.

 Also supports Batch (Multiple XML Files) as a single operation.
-Validate hundreds of XML against a given XSD (single) as one batch operation.
+Validate hundreds of XML against a single or multple XSD as one batch operation.
 Generates verbose log file for all operations and output.

 No-frills, lightweight yet powerful!
 Built on windows native technologies!
 This utility has no dependency on third party compiler / interpreters / engines (e.g. java, nodejs. .NET or other such runtimes).